 Provided that where a motor vehicle licence which has been lost is subsequently found the duplicate shall be returned to the Director for cancellation.

-22. New motor vehicle licence required in certain circumstances licence has been surrendered for cancellation and the prescribed fee paid.
+22. New motor vehicle licence required in certain circumstances

 (1) The holder of a motor vehicle licence shall apply for a new motor vehicle licence where-